awsrjh/aws-neuron-sdk-tmp/docs/guide/neuron-tools/getting-started-tensorboard-neuron.rst

 --------------------------

 To make use of the Debugger plugin, you must specify your desired output tensors before creating the saved model.
-See `Step 1: Get a TensorFlow SavedModel that runs on Inferentia: Getting Started:
-TensorFlow-Neuron <../tensorflow-neuron/tutorial-tensorflow-serving.md>`__
-for how to create the saved model.
+See :ref:`tensorflow-serving` for how to create the saved model.
 Essentially, adding these tensors to the “outputs” dictionary will allow you to view them in the debugger later on.